top of page

 However, its distribution is limited to the tropical regions of northern Australia.

-In contrast, Coptotermes acinaciformis is the most economically significant and widespread termite species in Australia, causing extensive damage to buildings and crops across the country.
-This species is particularly notorious in regions like Sydney and New South Wales for its aggressive nature and tendency to attack not only timber but also materials such as electrical wiring and personal belongings.
+In contrast, Coptotermes acinaciformis is the most economically significant and widespread termite species in Australia, causing extensive damage to buildings and crops nationwide.
+This species is particularly notorious in regions like Sydney and New South Wales for its aggressive nature and tendency to attack not only timber but also electrical wiring and personal belongings.

 Follow these steps to facilitate a comprehensive Timber Pest Inspection.

-• Provide accessible and clear access to key areas - i.e. attic and crawl paces and under sinks.
+• Provide accessible and clear access to key areas - i.e. attic and crawl spaces and under sinks.

 • Move items away from walls - Move furniture and storage away from the walls to enable inspectors to check baseboards and wall surfaces

-• Garage and exterior - Relocate stored items and trim plans or bushes near the home's foundation to allow exterior wall inspection.
+• Garage and exterior - Relocate stored items and trim plants or bushes near the home's foundation to allow inspection of the exterior walls.

-• Clear the perimeter - Remove debris, woodpiles and other materials adjascent to the exterior walls as these can attract termites and obstruct the inspection.
+• Clear the perimeter - Remove debris, woodpiles and other materials adjacent to the exterior walls as these can attract termites and obstruct the inspection.

-• Ensure the property is dry - Avoid cleaning or watering immediately before lthe inspection, as wet areas can hinder accurate assessment.
+• Ensure the property is dry - Avoid cleaning or watering immediately before the inspection, as wet areas can hinder accurate assessment.

 • Secure pets: Keep pets in a safe location away from inspection areas to prevent interference and ensure their safety.